invoke-ai/InvokeAI/docs/help/SAMPLER_CONVERGENCE.md

 Note also the point of convergence may not be the most desirable state (e.g. I prefer an earlier version of the face, more rounded), but it will probably be the most coherent arms/hands/face attributes-wise.
 You can always merge different images with a photo editing tool and pass it through `img2img` to smoothen the composition.

-### **Three key points**

-Looking at the results above, it is important to distinguish 3 moments in the process of image generation as steps increase:

-* The (earliest) point at which an image becomes a good indicator of the final result (useful for batch generation at low step values, to then improve the quality/coherence of the chosen images via running the same prompt and seed for more steps).

-* The (earliest) point at which an image becomes coherent, even if different from the result if steps are increased (useful for batch generation at low step values, where quality/coherence is improved via techniques other than increasing the steps -e.g. via inpainting).

-* The point at which an image fully converges.

 ### **Sampler generation times**

-In our case, we will further study the (earliest) point at which images become a good indicator of the final result for different topics (anime, nature, food, animals and people).
-But first, we must take into account the performance of each sampler in terms of steps (iterations) per second, as not all samplers run at the same speed.
+Once we understand the concept of sampler convergence, we must look into the performance of each sampler in terms of steps (iterations) per second, as not all samplers run at the same speed.

 In my M1 Max with 64GB of RAM, for a 512x512 image:
 | Sampler   | (3 sample average) it/s |